Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Mobile & Immobile Nutrients

 Macronutrients are those required in high quantities by your cannabis plants.
-The main macronutrients for cannabis are Nitrogen, Potassium, and Phosphorus.
-These are used in many of the primary biochemical processes during vegetative growth and bloom.
+The main macronutrients of cannabis are Nitrogen, Potassium, and Phosphorus.
+These are used in many primary biochemical processes during vegetative growth and bloom.

-Micronutrients are minerals that are required in trace quantities to ensure that plant cellular biology can function well.
+Micronutrients are minerals required in trace quantities to ensure that plant cellular biology can function well.
 Micronutrients include Copper, Silicon, Zinc, Sulphur, etc.

 Understanding the subtle differences between mobile and immobile nutrients can also help the grower understand cannabis deficiencies better.
 Mobile nutrients such as Phosphorus can be transferred from one part of the plant to another.
-If that Phosphorus was stored in an old fan leaf before being transferred to another part of the plant, you will first spot the deficiency in older growth.
+If that Phosphorus were stored in an old fan leaf before being transferred to another part of the plant, you would first spot the deficiency in older growth.

 Cannabis Nutrient Deficiencies & Excesses - Complete Cannabis plant deficiencies chart

 As always with cannabis cultivation, problem prevention is far better than cure.
-One classic problem with mineral deficiencies is that they are misinterpreted and treated incorrectly which only makes the problem worse.
-Some of the cannabis deficiencies can look similar and may take an experienced eye to correctly identify.
+One classic problem with mineral deficiencies is that they are misinterpreted and treated incorrectly, worsening the problem.
+Some of the cannabis deficiencies can look similar and may take an experienced eye to identify correctly.

 How to identify and treat plant nutrient deficiency

-If you are unfortunate enough to have a sick plant with deficiencies it helps to get on top of the situation as quickly as possible.
-If a plant continues to suffer from deficiencies it will usually mean a severely compromised harvest.
+If you are unfortunate enough to have a sick plant with deficiencies, it helps to get on top of the situation as quickly as possible.
+If a plant continues to suffer from deficiencies, it usually means a severely compromised harvest.
 In the worst-case scenario, your plant may not survive.
-When a plant is in good health it is far more resistant to pests and diseases than a plant that is already compromised by poor health and poor nutrition.
+When a plant is in good health, it is far more resistant to pests and diseases than a plant already compromised by poor health and poor nutrition.

 Nitrogen deficiency in cannabis